Mary Magdalena. The Feminine Way of Awakening

 It’s the kind of place you must feel called to and have a guide, a hidden power place not a spiritual tourist attraction.
 All hair rose in recognition.
 ‘Yes’, I said excitedly.
 Was I mad?
 I shouldn’t go with a stranger and a guy I don’t know, I already had learned that as a child.
 But something in me knew that this was right and he was safe.

 Yes, she veils herself, covering her naked soul.
 Not only to hide for fear of violence or in submission to oppression but for another reason – a deeper one.
 You see, you can’t just rip her veils apart and march in there.
 You will never find her, for she will not show herself that way.
-You have to prepare yourself, to discover her and touch each layer with your nobility, sincere adoration, and true love.
-Only then will the pedals of the flower unfold and she may grant permission to enter this sacred cave, so you may receive what was hidden in plain sight.
+You have to prepare yourself, to discover her, and touch each layer with your nobility, sincere adoration, and true love.
+Only then will the petals of the flower unfold and she may grant you permission to enter this sacred cave, so you may receive what was hidden in plain sight.

 I assure you, you will not meet her by transcending this form and world, by disappearing detached into a faraway sky, but by daring to go into the deep dark unknown.
 Even, if you must crawl on all fours into the cave.
-And then, in her inmost sanctuary she will strip you bare of all you imagined yourself to be, reveal your worst fears and all the clever ways you denied, silenced, and pushed her away.
+And then, in her inmost sanctuary, she will strip you bare of all you imagined yourself to be, reveal your worst fears and all the clever ways you denied, silenced, and pushed her away.
 Sheer rage, grief, and terror may emerge as her untamed power rises from the wet, musky ground below and takes hold of you.
 Oh yes, we are as frightened of her as we are of love itself.

 Why are we so shaken by creations’ power?
-For centuries we burnt her at the stake, repressed her wisdom and wildness, tied her in shackles for the imagined crime of being Eve, the evil one.
+For centuries we burnt her at the stake, repressed her wisdom and wildness, and tied her in shackles for the imagined crime of being Eve, the evil one.
 We desecrated the earth for a God, we believed, is beyond form and what is so vulnerable and human.
 And then we poured asphalt over her breathing, living body too.
-Even the common spiritual path treaded today is often taught in a conceptual, whitewashed way, thereby denying her very existence- so vibrantly alive here on earth, in relationships and beating in your heart right now.
+Even the common spiritual path treaded today is often taught in a conceptual, whitewashed way, thereby denying her very existence- so vibrantly alive here on earth, in relationships, and beating in your heart right now.

-We yearn for her, to experience this pulsing thread of aliveness, this intimate oneness with all beings, in our bodies, at the kitchen sink whilst washing dishes, and as we meet each other in a coffee store.
+We yearn for her.
+To experience this pulsing thread of aliveness, this intimate oneness with all beings, in our bodies, at the kitchen sink whilst washing dishes, and as we meet each other in a coffee store.

-She is here, Siempre.
-She will not be quieted and disappear, she keeps showing her face in the mirror and your friends embrace.
+The feminine soul will not be quieted and disappear, she keeps showing her face in the mirror and your friend’s embrace.
 She breaks through cement, just as the ocean has taken over Venice.
 The truth returns, again and again, no matter how much we want to control, she has her own way.
 Gentle as a dove she caresses you and with a feather-light kiss dissolves your sturdy walls of defense into a flood of tears.
 You hear her deafening, fierce lioness roar into a world that raped her: This shall not pass!
 Veiled, she walks the streets and wakens people from slumber.
-She uplifts the fallen ones, embraces the lost and outcast.
+She uplifts the fallen ones and embraces the lost and outcast.

 And she rises up for you, our earth and all that is sacred, igniting us to show up for the great turning.
 For, through her power, we can turn even the most horrific situations around and help in these times when our survival is hanging by a mere thread.
-You may have seen and heard her more frequently of late on the streets or felt her rumbling in your own heart.
+You may have seen and heard her more frequently of late on the streets or felt her rumbling in your own belly and heart.